geoserver/geoserver/doc/en/user/source/extensions/wps-longitudinal-profile/index.rst

-profile object contains array of points each point has following values: distance - distance to this point from the beginning of the profile (first point) x - x coordinate of point y - y coordinate of point altitude - altitude of this point slope - slope between previous and current elevation
+profile object contains array of points each point has following values: distance - distance to this point from the beginning of the profile (first point) in units of CRS x - x coordinate of point y - y coordinate of point altitude - altitude of this point slope - slope between previous and current altitude

 infos object fields:
-elevationPositive - sum of positive elevations on this profile elevationNegative - sum of negative elevations on this profile distance - total length of profile firstpointX - x coordinate of first point firstpointY - y coordinate of first point
+altitudePositive - sum of positive altitudes on this profile altitudeNegative - sum of negative altitudes on this profile distance - total length of profile firstpointX - x coordinate of first point firstpointY - y coordinate of first point